-This document and the information are subject to Terms and Conditions and Energy Resources of Australia Lid ("ERA") copyright in the drawings, information and data recorded ("the information") is the property of ERA.
-This document and the information are solely for the use of the authorized recipient and this document may not be used, copied or reproduced in whole or part for any purpose other than that which it was supplied by ERA.
-ERA makes no representation, undertakes no duty and accepts no responsibility to any third part yith on may use or rely upon this document or the!

-PPROVED FOR AND ON BEHALF OF ER
+Energy Resources of Australia Ltd ("ERA") copyright in the drawings, information and data recorded (the information") is the property of ERA.
+This document and the information are solely for the use of the authorized erepinent and this document may not be used, copied or reproduced in whole or part for any purpose other than that which it was supplied by ERA.
+ERA makes for any purpose other than that which it was supplied by ERA.
+ERA makes any third party who may use or rely upon this document or the information.
+APPROVED FOR AND ON BEHALF OF ERA